bhattharishbvp/kafka/README.md

 # All of our payment processors are down

-Today we have an outage all of our servers are down.
-All of our payments client is impacted due to this.
-None of the client is able to make the payment.
-All payment fall flat on the ground.
+Today we have an outage and all of our servers are down.
+All of our payments clients are impacted.
+None of the clients is able to make the payment.
+All payments fall flat on the ground.
 Worst of all, we have no clue about the failed payment.

-All eyes were on the application designer, it was presented before the team and got approvals.
-C'mon, you gave appraisal for this :)
+Everyone is cursing the application designer.
+It was presented before the team and got approvals.
+C'mon, you gave an appraisal for this design:)

-Time to take a step back and think what was wrong and how to avoid such technical issues in future.
+It's time to take a step back and think about what was wrong and how to avoid such technical issues in future.

 # Streaming platform
-Someone suggested streaming platform *KAFKA* in retropestive meeting.
-Oh gosh, it's brilliant idea, why did we miss it before.
-Well let's see what it will bring on the table.
+Someone suggested streaming platform *KAFKA* in a retrospective meeting.
+Oh lord, it's a brilliant idea, why did we miss it before.
+Well, let's see what it will bring to the table.

-1. In case of such outage, payment request are still presisted in steaming platform
+1. In case of such outages, payment requests are still persisted in the steaming platform
-2. If streaming platform is down, client will know before hand.
-They can implement contingency plan before hand in palnned manner.
+2. If the streaming platform is down, the client will know beforehand.
+They can implement contingency plans beforehand in a planned manner.
 3. Scaling consumer is easy now
-4. If our streaming platform support distributed system or over cloud, we can span our application over multiple region or zones
+4. If our streaming platform is a distributed system, we can spin our stream platform over multiple regions or zones
-5. It will keep track of last consumed message and our consumer will start from next offset upon restart.
-It might gives flexibility to go back to past offset.
+5. It will keep track of the last consumed message and our consumer will start from the next offset upon restart.
+It might give the flexibility to go back to past offset.

 Let's see the new design
 ![](https://github.com/bhattharishbvp/kafka/blob/main/payment_processing_with_kafka.png)

-# Transactional consumers and producer using spring
+# Transactional consumers and producers using spring

 # Design
 ![](https://github.com/bhattharishbvp/kafka/blob/main/system-architecture.png)